SAFETY FIRST IN NEWBORN PHOTOGRAPHY

 You may also see in some of my images the babies head is held straight.
 A newborn baby can not hold its head straight so again it is a composite of two images.
 One with the parent holding the head from above and the other the parent holding the head from below.
 It is actually not one of my favourite poses due to it not being natural but some people like it as it shows the babies face more.

-When shooting above the baby I always have the camera snap tied around me.
+When shooting above the baby I always have the camera snap tied to me.
 I also have a safety ladder (a ladder with a platform and bar across the front) to get the angle from right above without risk of falling on the baby.
 Or I use a wide angle lens.